Responsible Tourism & Wildlife Watching Ethics

 What is Responsible Tourism & Wildlife Watching Ethics?

 Responsible Tourism and Wildlife Watching Ethics encompass a set of principles and practices aimed at promoting sustainable and respectful interactions between tourists and wildlife.
-The principles recognises the importance of minimising the environmental and behavioural impact of tourism activities on wildlife habitats and populations.
+These principles recognise the importance of minimising the environmental and behavioural impact of tourism activities on wildlife habitats and populations.
 Responsible tourism involves choosing travel experiences that prioritise conservation, community engagement, and cultural sensitivity.
-When it comes to wildlife watching, ethical practices emphasise maintaining a safe distance from animals, avoiding disruptive behaviours, and refraining from feeding or disturbing them.
+When it comes to wildlife watching, ethical practices emphasise avoiding disruptive behaviours, minimising stress on wildlife, and not engaging in feeding or disturbing them.
 The goal is to foster a harmonious coexistence between humans and wildlife, ensuring that tourism activities contribute positively to conservation efforts while respecting the inherent rights of animals to live undisturbed in their natural environments.
 Embracing responsible tourism and wildlife watching ethics is essential for preserving biodiversity, ecosystems, and the cultural heritage associated with these natural spaces.

 Do Not Touch Wildlife:

-Avoid touching wild animals to prevent contamination from chemicals like sunscreen or bug spray, and to minimize the risk of transmitting viruses.
+Avoid touching wild animals to prevent contamination from chemicals like sunscreen or bug spray, and to minimise the risk of transmitting viruses.
 Touching wildlife also increases the risk of zoonotic disease transmission to humans.
 Certain species, such as amphibians, are especially vulnerable to the oils on human skin, which can harm their delicate physiology.
+Unfortunately, wildlife handling remains a significant issue in Vietnam, particularly within the herping community, and increasingly among tourists interacting with sensitive species like the Pygmy Slow Loris.

 Responsible Use of Playback:

-Playback is one of the most contentious issues in wildlife watching, now commonly used in birding and primate observation.
-It is crucial to use calls responsibly and only when absolutely necessary.
-Consider the following:
+Playback is one of the most contentious issues in wildlife watching, now commonly used in birding and even in primate observation.
+With the enormous pressure of the illegal wildlife and songbird trade, it is crucial to use calls responsibly and only with professionally trained guides.
+We observe the following on our tours:

-2. Limit Playback: Play the call once or twice—this should be enough to determine if the species will respond.
+- Limit Playback: Play the call once or twice only.
+This should be enough to determine if the species will respond.
 If there is no response, leave the animal undisturbed.

-3. Understand the Call: Never use a call you don’t fully understand.
-Only use contact calls, as playing the wrong type—such as an aggressive or territorial call—could cause distress.
+- Understand the Call: We only use contact calls, never breeding/territorial/alarm/etc recordings.
+Playing the wrong type (such as an aggressive or territorial call) could cause distress.
 For example, a bird on its nest might hear what it believes is a rival, potentially leading to harmful consequences.
 If you’re unsure whether your recording is a contact, feeding, flight, alarm, breeding call, or territory song, it’s best to avoid using it altogether.
+In our opinion, this practice should be applied globally.

 Spotlighting, Torches & Flash:

-Spotlighting is a highly specialized field of wildlife watching, and we take pride in offering this unique experience to our guests.
+Spotlighting is a highly specialised field of wildlife watching and we take pride in offering this unique experience to our guests.
 However, nocturnal animals are often more sensitive to light and disturbance, so a careful approach is essential.
-To minimize impact, we follow these guidelines:
+Our guiding team is professionally trained and well-versed in advanced fieldcraft techniques, using specialist equipment to observe nocturnal wildlife in a respectful, unobtrusive manner.

-• Use of Red Light: We use red light torches for observation, as the softer hue is less disruptive to the eyes of nocturnal animals.
+- Use of Red Light: We use red light torches as default for observation, as the softer hue is less disruptive to the eyes of some nocturnal animals.

-• No Flash Photography: Flash is not permitted on our tours, except in specialized cases for herpetology, insect, underwater, plant, and fungi photography.
+- No Flash Photography: Flash is not permitted on our tours, except in specialized cases for herpetology, insect, underwater, plant, and fungi photography (standard diffuser set ups).

 Habitat Protection:

-It’s essential to preserve the integrity of natural habitats while observing wildlife.
-Avoid disturbing or altering the environment to get a better view or photograph, and always stick to roads, paths, and trails where possible.
-If you must venture off-trail, take care to minimize any disturbance to the habitat.
+Preserving the integrity of natural habitats is essential when observing wildlife.
+Avoid disturbing or altering the environment to get a better view or photograph, and always stick to established roads, paths, and trails whenever possible.
+On our tours, we strictly prohibit the practice of trimming vegetation or modifying habitats for the sake of “better” photography.

 Respecting Wildlife:

-Respect wildlife by keeping your distance and never forcing interactions.
-Flushing birds or other animals for a better view or photo can cause unnecessary stress.
-Always stay well away from nesting or roosting sites, ensuring the species can go about their activities undisturbed.
+Respect wildlife by keeping a safe distance and never forcing interactions.
+Flushing birds or other animals for a better view or photograph can cause unnecessary stress and disruption.
+Always avoid approaching nesting or roosting sites, allowing animals to carry out their natural behaviours undisturbed.
+While occasional flushing can happen unintentionally, that’s part of being in the wild, we never engage in or encourage deliberate disturbance.

 Wildlife Photography